nleethochawalit/GLACiAR2-master/README.md

 - PSF: Image of the PSF that we'll be used to convolve with the simulated galaxy.
 It depends on the instrument, telescope, and filter.
 Some PSFs are included with ``GLACiAR``, but users should add theirs if needed.

+- Filter throughputs: throughput of each band.
+They are needed to be placed in Files diectory.
+Most of the hst bands are provided.
+See these example for format.

 Modules
 ----------